 ASME B31.4 uses a term called the Equivalent Tensile Stress to control the combined stresses in the liquid pipelines.
 The Equivalent Tensile Stress is equal to the sum of the hoop stress and the longitudinal stress imposed on the pipeline.
 The limit for equivalent tensile stress is set at 90% of SMYS.

 An upheaval buckling calculation may be performed to ensure that the longitudinal forces are not sufficient to force the pipelines out of the ground.
-The required downforce will be calculated using the method described in OTC 6335-Design of Submarine Pipelines against Upheaval Buckling, 1990.
-The required downforce is dependent on the axial force, which is calculated as per the Thermal Expansion Calculation.
+The required downforce will be calculated using the method described in OTC 6335 – Design of Submarine Pipelines against Upheaval Buckling, 1990.
+The required downforce is dependent on the axial force, which is calculated in the Thermal Expansion Calculation Sheet.

-Since the pipeline is surface laid (except at road/track/other pipeline crossings, where it is buried), a direct method for modeling surface laid lines is not available in CAESAR II (or any other such software) due to the continuous supporting (equivalent to say an infinite number of supports) by natural soil along pipeline routes.
-The continuous soil supports are therefore taken care of by the discrete soil springs and also by selecting such close springs at a distance not exceeding 5D (5*168.3=841.5 mm as an example of 6″).
-Support spacing shall be taken to the nearest round figure (for 6″ as an example at every 800 mm), using the approximate stiffness in the vertical direction and also using friction value of 0.5 (which varies with a location for such modeling).
+Since the pipeline is surface laid (except at road/track/ other pipelines crossings where it is U/G), a direct method for modelling surface laid lines is not available in CAESAR II (or any other such software) due to the continuous supporting (equivalent to say infinite number of supports) by natural soil along pipeline routes.
+The continuous soil supports are therefore taken care of by discrete soil springs and also by selecting such close springs at a distance not more than 5D (i.e 5*219.1 = 1095.5 mm as an example for 8”).
+Support spacing shall be taken to nearest round figure (say for 8” as an example at every 1000 mm), using the approximate stiffness in the vertical direction and also using friction value of 0.5 (which varies with location for such modelling).

-The above article gives a broader perspective of how to model Surface Laid Pipeline in CAESAR II and the general considerations to take care of.
+The above article gives a broader perspective of general considerations to be taken care of.